|

 and had a light snack of babaganoosh, French fries, and another pickle

-pickling.
-It was very fleshy and dense, like a potato, but tasted
+solely for pickling.
+It was very fleshy and dense, like a potato,

-great.
-I snuck a fry to an orange cat that was hanging around the table,
+but tasted great.
+I snuck a fry to an orange cat that was hanging around

 We only wanted a light